 The Sayville United Methodist Church is an active, community-minded church with a healthy and diverse congregation of many ages and stages of faith.
 We are perhaps best known for our often-amusing signs on Main Street and our annual Clamfest.

 Our worship style is blended, borrowing from both historical and modern traditions.
 Some Sundays feature an all-age band playing contemporary Christian music; others feature organ.
 The liturgy is light, and the sermons are always contemporary!
-While we only have one worship service a week, we hold five weekly Bible studies (one led by the pastor and four by other church leaders) and offer a variety of family-based programs throughout the year.
+While we only have one worship service a week, we hold multiple weekly Bible studies and offer a variety of family-based programs throughout the year.
 Visit us on Sunday morning at 10 (9:30 in summer); we’d love to meet you!

 The Sayville United Methodist Church was established in 1833 as a stop on the East Long Island Circuit.
 Regular Methodist class meetings were held on the fourth Friday of each month at Jonas Newton’s home in what is now Oakdale.

 By 1838, the village of Patchogue had become a circuit station; Sayville and Blue Point were referred to as “out appointments.”
 Every other week, on a Sunday afternoon, the assigned minister would arrive on horseback and meet in the schoolhouse with 15 congregants.

 By 1847, the congregation had grown.
 A church was built on the north side of Montauk Highway, and services were conducted weekly.
 The building still exists today.
 In 1848, the Methodist Episcopal Church of Sayville was organized under the laws of the State of New York as a “religious society.”
 The Suffolk County Clerk entered the church charter into the record on November 28, 1848.